The Clock Towers

-The Clock Towers (أبراج الساعة, formerly known as Abraj al-Bait أبراج البيت), is a government-owned and the largest hotel complex in the world with 10,000 units across seven of seven skyscraper hotels in Mecca, Saudi Arabia.
-These towers are part of the King Abdulaziz Endowment Project that aims to modernize the city in catering to its pilgrims.The complex welcomes nearly 40 million visitors annually.
+The Clock Towers (أبراج الساعة, formerly known as Abraj al-Bait أبراج البيت) is a government-owned hotel complex with seven skyscraper hotels in Mecca, Saudi Arabia.
+These towers are part of the King Abdulaziz Endowment Project that aims to modernize the city in catering to its pilgrims.
 The central hotel tower, which is the Mecca Royal Clock Tower, is the fourth-tallest building and sixth-tallest freestanding structure in the world.
-According to Guinness World Records, the Makkah Tower is the tallest clock tower in the world, and the complex of seven buildings comprise the world's second most expensive building.
+According to Guinness World Records, the Mecca Royal Clock Tower is the tallest clock tower in the world, and the complex of seven buildings comprise the world's second most expensive building.
 The clock faces are the largest in the world, and the top four floors of the clock tower house the Clock Tower Museum.

-The building complex is 300 metres away from the world's largest mosque and Islam's most sacred site, the Great Mosque of Mecca.
+The building complex is 300 m away from the world's largest mosque and Islam's most sacred site, the Great Mosque of Mecca.
 The developer and contractor of the complex is the Saudi Binladin Group, the Kingdom's largest construction company.
 The total cost of construction totaled US$15 billion.
 The complex was built after the demolition of the Ajyad Fortress, the 18th-century Ottoman citadel on top of a hill overlooking the Grand Mosque.
-The destruction of the historically significant site in 2002 by the Saudi government sparked an outcry and a strong reaction from Turkey.